BlockchainCommons/GordianWallet-iOS/Recovery.md

 ### Multi-Signature Wallets

-- 1. User loses their node (WIP).
+- 1. User loses their node or somehow deletes the wallet from their node.

-        - The user will need to connect a new node and recover the wallet with their Recovery Kit 12 words.
-The device still holds all the info needed to recreate the wallet for a single signer.
-This would best be achieved in the UI with a "sweep to" or "roll over" function where the wallet can be transferred to a new node.
-The user will be prompted to add a signer to the wallet in the form of the 12 word Recovery Kit mnemonic.
-The app will automatically rescan up to the wallets birthdate.
+        - The user will need to connect to a node, then scan the Recovery QR and input their 12 word offline recovery phrase and tap "Recover now".

 - 2. User loses their device.

-        - The user will need their RecoveryQR.
-They can simply scan or upload the RecoveryQR and the app will find the wallet on the node, connect to it and then encrypt and save the local xprv to the device so that it may be the second signer for the wallet.
+        - The user connects to their node and scans the Recovery QR to restore the wallet on their device.

 - 3. User loses both device and node.

-        - The user will need both the Recovery Kit words and the RecoveryQR.
-The user may import the 12 words by manually typing them in on the RecoveryViewController, once the words are added they can scan or upload a RecoveryQR at which point the wallet will be completely recreated on the node and device.
-At this point the node will automatically rescan for any exisiting balances.
+        - The user will need to connect to a node, then scan the Recovery QR and input their 12 word offline recovery phrase and tap "Recover now".

 ### Single-Signature Wallets

-- 1. User loses their node (WIP).
+- 1. User loses their node.

-        - The user will connect a new node and then scan or upload a RecoveryQR at which point the node will automatically rescan for balances.
+        - The user will connect a new node and then scan or upload a Recovery QR at which point the node will automatically rescan for balances.

 - 2. User loses their device.

-        - User downloads the app on another device, connects their node and scans or uploads the RecoveryQR.
-Once the wallet is recovered the user will need to manually either tap the refresh button on the wallet or activate the wallet by toggling it on and navigating to the home screen for the balance to refresh.
+        - User downloads the app on another device, connects their node and scans or uploads the Recovery QR.

-### Both Wallet Types

-- 1. User only backs up the 12 words and nothing else (WIP).

-        - Allow user to import only the words, then we can simply import each wallet derivation into the node and start a rescan, displaying to the user the rescan status in the UI.
-We as mentioned above will alos be adding the ability to add a signer to wallets, so that a user may make a watch-only wallet hot or add additional signers to a mutli-signature wallet.
-This aproach will provide a lot of flexibility.

-It is worth noting the app also allows a user to import any type of descriptor, this functionality is quite basic at the moment as it does not allow for key management of any sort, it will simply import into the node whatever is supplied by the user, no keys will be stored locally as the app stands.
+In either scenario a user may recover a single-sig wallet with just their recovery words, the app will prompt you to choose a derivation path and will automatically rescan the blockchain to show balances.

-## RecoveryQR
+## Recovery QR

-The RecoveryQR is to be accesible to the user at anytime by tapping the info button next to the devices seed cell on the Wallets view controller, the user will be prompted to "Sign in with Apple" at this point for 2FA (two-factor authentication) purposes before any of the seed info will be accessed.
+The Recovery QR is to be accesible to the user at anytime by tapping the info button next to the devices seed cell on the Wallets view controller, the user will be prompted to "Sign in with Apple" at this point for 2FA (two-factor authentication) purposes before any of the seed info will be accessed.

-A RecoveryQR is a simple json dictionary which consists of five mandatory values: `entropy`, `descriptor`, `walletName`,  `birthdate` and `blockheight`.
+A Recovery QR is a simple json dictionary which consists of four mandatory values: `entropy`, `descriptor`,  `birthdate` and `blockheight`.

 - Single-Signature RecoveryQR example:

 ```
 {

-    entropy:"ed3032b2f69ad7037d0a1ab388d91065",
+    entropy:"ed3032b2f69ad7037d0a1ab388d91065", descriptor:"wpkh([fb41f110/84'/1'/0']tprv8fS7KWqL7UPBPtb8Q5dPKf7BtSyVYb1pGAs23znVpETNkAbEQvx59JNLWhWHBZRuJfkFszUwEjk1rDS6dUz2SFXxGMDMytw1TqSfA5tDBDD/0/*)#fjskw8",
-    descriptor:"wpkh([fb41f110/84'/1'/0']tprv8fS7KWqL7UPBPtb8Q5dPKf7BtSyVYb1pGAs23znVpETNkAbEQvx59JNLWhWHBZRuJfkFszUwEjk1rDS6dUz2SFXxGMDMytw1TqSfA5tDBDD/0/*)",
-    walletName:"DEFAULT_nue8339_StandUp",
     birthdate:1582800776,
     blockheight:61904
     label:"FullyNoded2 - SingleSig"